Fall 2015 marks the 20th Anniversary Celebration hosted by UW System

 The UW System Outstanding Women of Color in Education Awards honor the contributions women of color have made to the UW System, and in particular, to diversity and women’s studies.
 This year the UW System will host the 20th Anniversary Celebration of this Award.
 The awards and recognition ceremony was initiated in 1994 to acknowledge the ties and shared concerns among administrators, faculty, staff, and students within women’s studies and ethnic studies, and to uphold a continuing commitment to Plan 2008: Educational Quality through Racial and Ethnic Diversity (work that continues through Inclusive Excellence efforts across the UW System).
 The annual awards ceremony confers well-earned acknowledgement by both the UW System and home campus communities.

-Recipients are formally recognized at an awards ceremony and luncheon, held in conjunction with the P.B.
+Recipients are formally recognized at an awards ceremony and luncheon, held in conjunction with the Dr. P.B.
 Poorman Award for Outstanding Achievement on Behalf of LGBTQ People.

 Successful candidates will be women of color whose contributions have advanced the work of diversity, equity, and Inclusive Excellence in the following ways: